 David W. Berner is an award-winning journalist, broadcaster, author, and professor at Columbia College Chicago.

 His first book, Accidental Lessons (Strategic Publishing) was awarded the 2011 Royal Dragonfly Grand Prize for Literature.
-His second memoir, Any Road Will Take You There (Dream of Things Publishing) won the 2013 Book of the Year Award from the Chicago Writer’s Association for nontraditional nonfiction and was short-listed for the Eric Hoffer Award.
-His collection of essays— There’s a Hamster in the Dashboard (Dream of Things Publishing)—was released on Father’s Day, June 21, 2015, a good Windy City Reviews called “a book to be read and re-read, a return to childhood and growing up with companions that truly mattered.”
-His memoir, OCTOBER SONG was released in April, 2016.
+His second memoir, Any Road Will Take You There (Dream of Things Publishing) won the 2013 Book of the Year Award from the Chicago Writer’s Association for indie nonfiction and was short-listed for the Eric Hoffer Award.
+His collection of essays— There’s a Hamster in the Dashboard (Dream of Things Publishing)—was released on Father’s Day, June 21, 2015.
+Windy City Reviews called it “a book to be read and re-read, a return to childhood and growing up with companions that truly mattered.”
+His memoir, OCTOBER SONG was released in April, 2016 and also has been honored with a Royal Dragonfly Award.
 This story of a road trip, music, and the passage of time has been called "beautifully authentic."

 In 2015, David was named the Writer-in-Residence at the Ernest Hemingway Birthplace Home in Oak Park, Illinois and in 2011 was named the Jack Kerouac Writer-in-Residence at the Jack Kerouac Project.
 He lived and worked in Kerouac’s historic home in Orlando for a period of three months.